 Although Shopify is a North American company, there are many examples of stores built using Shopify that cater to shoppers who prefer to shop in a language besides English.
-In our experience, it is possible to localize your Shopify storefront to display either Traditional or Simplified Chinese to shoppers.
-For example, Taikonaut is a client we worked with to create a fully localized Shopify store with the Chinese language.
+As of May 2019, Shopify has begun offering Simplified Chinese language support.
+Prior to this, Wave Commerce has helped clients to localize a Shopify storefront to display either Traditional or Simplified Chinese to shoppers.
+Taikonaut is a client we worked with to create a fully localized Shopify store in Traditional Chinese, which still requires customized translation.

 The good news is that Shopify has a user-friendly language editor feature that requires no coding.
 Merchants can manually translate preset terms in the Shopify store, such as changing “Add to Cart” to “加到購物籃”.

 However, merchants should note customization limitations as well.
 Coding will be required for modifying Shopify store themes and additional customizations, such as error messages.